Gizra/og/docs/access.md

 this is not sufficient.
 There are a number of additional things to consider:

 - The super user (user ID 1) has full permissions.
-- Organic Groups has a configuration option to allow full access to group owners.
+- OG has a configuration option to allow full access to group owners.
 - Users that have the global permission `administer organic groups` have all permissions in all groups.
 - The role can have the `is_admin` flag set which will grant all permissions.
 - Modules can alter permissions depending on their own requirements.

-Organic Groups provides a service that will perform these checks.
+OG provides a service that will perform these checks.
 To determine whether the currently logged in user has for example the `manage members` permission on a given group entity:

 ```php
 // Load some custom group.